Towards Real-Time Advancement of Underwater Visual Quality with GAN: Supplement: Visualization of Discriminator

-Although an adversarial branch is able to roughly distinguish real and generated images, the content and structure in an image are preserved.
-Meanwhile, the underwater branch has capacity of reducing $PU$.
+As shown in Fig:\ref{fig:D}, although the adversarial branch is able to roughly distinguish real and generated images, the content and structure in an image are preserved.
+Meanwhile, the critic branch has capacity of reducing $U$.
 Furthermore, $G$ reaches a compromise between the two branches, and generates better images.